slabstone/yasi/README.md

 ## Disclaimer

 This tool interacts with the Steam client and its APIs.
 Use it at your own risk.
-Ensure your inventory is set to public for the card counting to work.
+When using inventory monitoring mode, ensure your inventory is set to public for the card counting to work.
+When using timed idling mode, inventory privacy settings do not matter.
 The effectiveness of idling for card drops can vary and is subject to Steam's policies and drop system.